joostm1/openssl-x509/README.md

 Where:

-*ORG		is the name of your organisation.*
+**ORG		is the name of your organisation.**

-*UPN		is your User Principal Name*
+**UPN		is your User Principal Name**

-*SERVER	is the DNS name of your VPN server*
+**SERVER	is the DNS name of your VPN server**

 ### Here's a run in my world with explanation:

-My organization name is XYZ9 Inc. == and my UPN is joost@xyz9.net, so I do:
+My organization name is XYZ9 Inc.,  and my UPN is joost@xyz9.net and I have a router named egx.xyz9.net, so I do:

 	make ORG='"XYZ9 Inc."' UPN=joost@xyz9.net SERVER=egx.xyz9.net